trimstray/htrace.sh/README.md

 It is useful for:

 - checking **properly domain configuration** (web servers/reverse proxies)
-- displaying basic HTTP information including **URLs and status codes**
+- displaying basic HTTP information including **URLs, GeoIP, status codes and protocol info**
 - checking **HTTP request latency** (`time_connect` and `time_total`)
 - **redirects analysis** (and follows it), e.g. to eliminate redirect loops
 - viewing and analyzing **response headers** for each request